Research

 Studying and Refactoring Terpenoids Biosynthesis

 Research in the Alberti Lab aims to understand how specific bioactive terpenoids, one of the main classes of fungal natural products, are assembled in higher fungi.
 To this aim, we have developed a platform, based on Saccharomyces cerevisiae (baker's yeast), that accumulates increased amounts of precursors to a specific class of terpenoid derivatives called isoprenoid quinones.
 We are currently using this platform to study the biosynthesis of selected bioactive terpenoids made by fungi.
-We have also been using the well-established workhorse Aspergillus oryzae as a heterologous host to refactor the biosynthesis of fungal natural products and produce new congeners of them, including of the antibiotic pleuromutilin.
+We have also been using the well-established workhorse Aspergillus oryzae as a heterologous host to study and refactor the biosynthesis of fungal natural products and produce new congeners of them, including of the antibiotic pleuromutilin and the anticancer antibiotic pleurotin.

 Selected references: